Home

 Predictions About Plant Hormones

-... mature cells that are functioning adequately.
+... mature cells to feed these “babies,” even if that means withdrawing nutrients from mature cells that are functioning “adequately”.
 There is a cost to the transfer of nutrients from mature to juvenile cells.
-This cost is measured in the loss of some nutrients during the process.
-It ... .
-Auxin is transported downward, and certainly attracts sugar and oxygen to itself as it travels the phloem subway down to the roots.
-Incidentally Auxin also attracts minerals and water, so there may be ...
+This ... is transported downward, and certainly attracts sugar and oxygen to itself as it travels the phloem subway down to the roots.
+Incidentally Auxin also attracts minerals and water, so there ...

 Interactive Dendrology Glossary